-Michael Rappa is Executive Director of the Institute for Advanced Analytics and a member of the faculty in the Department of Computer Science at North Carolina State University.
-As head of the Institute, he leads the nation’s first and preeminent Master of Science in Analytics as its founder and principal architect.
-Before joining NC State as Distinguished University Professor in 1998, for nine years he was a professor at the Massachusetts Institute of Technology.
+Michael Rappa is the founding director of the Institute for Advanced Analytics and a member of the faculty in the Department of Computer Science at North Carolina State University.
+As head of the Institute, he leads the nation’s first Master of Science in Analytics as its originator and principal architect.
+Under his leadership, the Institute has granted degrees to over 1,300 aspiring data scientists.
+Before joining NC State as Distinguished University Professor, for nine years he was a professor at the Massachusetts Institute of Technology.

-A study published in 2006 in the British journal R&D Management identified Rappa as a leading scholar in the field of technology management, ranking him in the 99th percentile among over 9,000 authors in terms of research productivity in top journals over the past 50 years.
-His research has been cited on three occasions as an outstanding contribution to the field, and his early work on business models is one of the most often cited and widely read publications on the subject.
+A study published in 2006 in the British journal R&D Management identified Dr. Rappa as a leading scholar in the field of technology management, ranking him in the 99th percentile among 9,000 authors in terms of research productivity in top journals over a period of 50 years.
+His work has garnered honorable mentions on three occasions as outstanding contributions to the field, and his early influential writing on Internet business models continues to be widely read and frequently cited.

-NC State has recognized Rappa on several occasions for his contributions to teaching and service.
-He is the recipient of the Outstanding Extension Service Award, the Award for Graduate Teaching Excellence, and the Gertrude Cox Award for Innovative Excellence in Teaching and Learning with Technology.
-He is also winner of the MERLOT Award for Exemplary Online Learning; a four-time recipient of IBM Faculty Awards; and was twice named by the editors of R&D Management as a finalist for the Epton Prize.
+Dr. Rappa has been recognized on several occasions for his contributions to teaching, research and service to the community.
+He is a recipient of the Award for Graduate Teaching Excellence, the Outstanding Extension Service Award, and the Gertrude Cox Award for Innovative Excellence in Teaching and Learning with Technology.
+He is also winner of the MERLOT Award for Exemplary Online Learning; a four-time recipient of IBM Faculty Research Awards; and was twice named a finalist for the Epton Prize by the editors of R&D Management.

-Rappa began his teaching career at the University of Minnesota, where he earned his doctorate in 1987.
+Soon after college, Dr. Rappa began his teaching career at the University of Minnesota, where he earned a doctorate in 1987.
+He subsequently moved from Minneapolis to Cambridge after accepting an invitation to join the faculty in the Sloan School of Management at MIT.

 In the News